aabdala82/aabdala82.github.io/index.md

 * Design and maintenance of pipeline and workflows for tech art and animation
 * Collaborate with engineering and art for new infrastructure and feature requests
 * Write technical and training documentation
-* Work with Production Managers and other department leads to define workflow solutions, project planning, setting goals and staffing
+* Work with Production Managers and other department supervisors and leads to define workflow solutions, project planning, setting goals and staffing
 * Interact with vendors to properly implement/integrate tools and system environments
 * Manage and mentor tech artists (Leads to Juniors)
 * Technical support for content teams